VSRomanov/MultipleSequenceAlignment/README.md

 # Generic multiple sequence alignment (progressive alignment)

-The Perl module for alignment of any number of strings, composed of any symbols.
+The Perl module for multiple sequence alignment of any base objects.
 It is a considerably modified extension of Algorithm::NeedlemanWunsch pair alignment module (https://metacpan.org/pod/Algorithm::NeedlemanWunsch) created by Vaclav Barta.
 BioPerl module Bio::Tree (https://metacpan.org/dist/BioPerl) is used for construction of a guide tree.